Retirement Income Planning: Developing Your Distribution Strategy

 What is Retirement Income Planning?

 Retirement income planning is the process of creating a strategy to provide regular income during your retirement years.
-Unlike saving for retirement, which focuses on building up money, income planning focuses on turning those savings into reliable monthly income you can use to pay for living expenses, healthcare, and the activities you want to enjoy.
+Unlike saving for retirement, which focuses on building up money, income planning focuses on turning those savings into income designed to help support paying for your living expenses, healthcare, and the activities you want to enjoy.

 The goal is to create multiple income sources that work together to cover your needs.
 This might include Social Security benefits, money from retirement accounts like 401(k)s and IRAs, pension payments, and income from investments.
 Each source has different rules about when you can access the money and how it’s taxed.